Leading Summer Teen Tours Abroad

 Sample Teen Tour Companies

 Note that many teen tour companies are located in the New York area.
 You may need to travel to and from their office for interviews.
 Training weekends are usually held in the northeast U.S. or southeast Canada.

-A larger collection of summer travel programs with descriptions and contact information can be found in our High School Travel and Study Abroad.
+A larger collection of summer travel programs with descriptions and contact information can be found in our section Teen and High School Summer Camps and Programs Abroad.
+Contacting the companies well in advance directly is often the best way to secure a job.